lammypi/UX-Diagram-Agent/README.md

         └── support.py
 ```

-6. Run the notebook- you may need to initialize Jupyter Notebook or Lab to run the notebook in the project root directory.
+#### 6. Run the notebook
+You may need to initialize Jupyter Notebook or Lab to run the notebook in the project root directory.
 ```
 # If you need to, select one of the options for starting jupyter
 jupyter notebook